History - A Lion's Legacy

 The Road to Excellence

-ISK is nestled on 40 acres of a former coffee plantation.
-For the last 48 years, our picturesque campus has served the educational needs of both expatriate and Kenyan students who seek a challenging North American curriculum together with the rigorous International Baccalaureate Diploma programme.
+The International School of Kenya (ISK) is situated on 40 acres of a former coffee plantation.
+For the past 48 years, our scenic campus has catered to the educational needs of both expatriate and Kenyan students who seek a challenging North American curriculum alongside the rigorous International Baccalaureate (IB) Diploma programme.

 Our Community’s First Step: US Community School

-In 1967, the late Nancy Ellen Crooks opened the doors to the US Community School in a house near the Nairobi Hospital.
-Well known for her passion for education, Mrs. Crooks became the first principal and was dedicated to meeting the educational needs of Kenyan and expatriate children in Nairobi.
+In 1967, the late Mrs. Nancy Ellen Crooks opened the doors to the US Community School in a house near Nairobi Hospital.
+Well known for her passion for education, Mrs. Crooks became the first principal dedicated to addressing the educational needs of Kenyan and expatriate children in Nairobi.

 A Growing Legacy: Nairobi International School

-In 1970, the United States International University (USIU) bought the school and moved it to our current location, a coffee plantation at the end of Peponi Road.
-They renamed it Nairobi International School (NIS), expanded grades from 4th Grade to 12th Grade, and even offered college courses.
-While the original buildings consisted only of a white wooden house and two stone buildings, the potential for a school like ISK was evident.
+n 1970, the United States International University (USIU) acquired the school and relocated it to its current site on the former coffee plantation at the end of Peponi Road.
+They renamed it Nairobi International School (NIS), expanded the grade offerings from 4th Grade to 12th Grade, and even introduced college courses.
+Despite only having a white wooden house and two stone buildings at that time, the vision for a school like ISK was already apparent.

 Establishing Our Identity: The International School of Kenya

-In 1976, with an enrollment of 485 students, the Nairobi International School was renamed to the International School of Kenya.
-In 1982, we offered our first IB (International Baccalaureate) class.
-Since then, ISK has established itself as one of the world's premier and most diverse international schools, attracting students from all over the world.
+In 1976, with an enrollment of 485 students, Nairobi International School was renamed the International School of Kenya (ISK).
+By 1982, ISK offered its first International Baccalaureate (IB) class.
+Since then, ISK has established itself as one of the world's premier and most diverse international schools, attracting students from around the globe.
+The school's expansion has not only been in terms of student population.
+We have also constructed world-class facilities, including one of Nairobi's best swimming pools and a new state-of-the-art track and field.

 Celebrating 45 Years of Learning Together

-In the 2021-2022 school year, ISK celebrated its 45th anniversary.
-Despite the ever-evolving landscape caused by the Coronavirus pandemic, ISK adapted by making constant innovations to enhance the way students learned while prioritizing their safety.
+During the 2021-2022 school year, ISK celebrated its 45th anniversary.
+Despite the challenges posed by the Coronavirus pandemic, ISK adapted by implementing constant innovations to enhance student learning while prioritizing their safety.